critrun/critrun/README.md

 ### 📝 Background
 <div style="max-width: 40em">
 <t>
-Hi, I'm Anton [crit].
+Hi, I'm Ronja [crit].
 I’m a developer based in Sweden with a focus on firmware and low-level development, especially RTOS and bare-metal systems.
 Outside of coding, you’ll find me interested in math, photography, entrepreneurship, art, and parkour.
 </t>
 </div>